Foreign Language and Area Studies Summer Fellowship

 Note: You may now apply for both summer and academic-year FLAS awards.
 If you are applying for both, you only need to submit your application once.
 Indicate on the form that you wish to be considered for both summer and academic-year FLAS awards.
 You will not have to submit another form or collect additional letters of recommendation for consideration in the academic-year round.
 For details email email@example.com.

 Each year CSEAS selects qualified undergraduate and graduate students to study Southeast Asian languages as summer Foreign Language and Area Studies (FLAS) fellows, funded by the U.S. Department of Education's Title VI Program, summer FLAS fellowships provide for the summer study of Southeast Asian languages at an approved educational institution, particularly those in Southeast Asia.
-See list of approved overseas summer language programs eligible for FLAS fellowship funding.
+See the list of approved overseas summer language programs (PDF) eligible for FLAS fellowship funding.
 You may also apply for summer language study in the U.S. through the Southeast Asian Studies Summer Institute.
+As with summer 2020, COVID-19 travel restrictions may limit summer FLAS study to SEASSI.

 You may also apply to other overseas summer language consortium programs, such as ASK (Advanced Study of Khmer in Phnom Penh, Cambodia) and COTI (Consortium for the Study of Indonesian in Central Java, Indonesia), and may use FLAS funding for these programs as long as they meet the minimum contact hours and weeks in duration.

-Note to NIU Students: Those interested in taking language or area studies abroad through non-NIU programs must work through NIU’s Study Abroad Office in order to receive NIU credit and possibly have NIU financial aid apply, in addition to receiving liability and insurance protections.
+Note to NIU students: Those interested in taking language or area studies abroad through non-NIU programs must work through NIU’s Study Abroad Office in order to receive NIU credit and possibly have NIU financial aid apply, in addition to receiving liability and insurance protection.

 In reviewing applications, the Fellowships Committee considers the following criteria (not inclusive and not in order):